727800350/note/cs/cxx_topic/effective_modern_c++.md

 A useful heuristic to determine whether an expression is an lvalue is to ask if you can take its address.
 If you can, it typically is.
 If you can't, it's usually an rvalue.

 **In a function call, the expressions passed at the call site are the functions's arguemnts.
-The parameters are used to initialize the function's parameters**.
+The arguemnts are used to initialize the function's parameters**.
 ```C++
 void someFunc(Widget w);
 Widget wid;
 someFunc(wid);
 someFUnc(std::move(wid));
 ```
 In the first call to someFunc, the argument is wid.
 In the second call, the argument is std::move(wid).
 In both calls, the parameter is w.

 The distinction between arguments and parameters is important, because parameters are lvalues, but the arguemnts may be rvalues or lvalues.
 This is especially relevant during the process of perfect forwarding, whereby an argument passed to a function is passed to a second function call such that the original argument's rvalueness or lvalueness is preserved.

 Well-designed functions are exception safe, meaning they offer at least the basic exception safety guarantee (i.e., the basic guarantee).

-Such functions assure calless that even if an exception is thrown, program invariants remain intact (i.e., no data structures are corrupted) and no resources are leaked.
+- basic guarantee: assure calless that even if an exception is thrown, program invariants remain intact (i.e., no data structures are corrupted) and no resources are leaked.
-Functions offering the strong exception safety guarantee (i.e., the strong guarantee) assure callers that if an exception arises, the state of the program remains as it was priori to the call.
+- strong guarantee: assure callers that if an exception arises, the state of the program remains as it was priori to the call.

 # deduce types
 ## template type deduction